Question: What items can hold up my Award?

 Question: Do I need to get approval from or notify my Dean or Vice President of the request?

 Answer: ORA does not require dean or vice president approvals on no-cost extensions.
-Please ask your dean and/or vice president about their requirements regarding no-cost extension requests.

 Question: Would I save time if I sent my request directly to the sponsor?